 City Park

 For a peaceful interlude, City Park is a refreshing oasis away from NOLA’s bustle.
-The 1,300-acre park is one of the most-visited urban parks in the United States.
-For a green city escape, it tops the list of what to see in New Orleans.
+The 1,300-acre park is one of the most-visited urban parks in the United States, and for a green city escape, it tops the list of what to see in New Orleans.

 City Park opened in 1854 between Bayou St. John and Orleans Canal, just south of Lake Pontchartrain.
 The massive park offers visitors a wide range of facilities and attractions.